How to Create a Persona for Customer Marketing

 Marketing personas help you do that by drawing a box around your customer segments.
 At some point, you have to decide who goes into that box and who doesn’t.
-That decision varies from business to business, but it’s absolutely necessary for long-term success.
+That decision varies from business to business, but it’s absolutely necessary to long-term success.

 Wait, what if I have overlap?

 Ideally, your customer marketing personas will consist of some form of overlap, and that overlap should be broad enough that it applies across multiple personas.

 Here’s a simplified example of expected overlap.
 Let’s say you’re selling a hair care product for men.
 You should expect there to be overlap in your base because the customer you want to target:

 So you have a persona overlap.
 The difference is how you talk about your product to each audience.
 That’s what makes each persona just a little bit different.